XavierBoubert/redmine-me/README.md

 ## Roadmap

-- build in every os
+- Non need for external assets (font awesome & google font)
+- PWA
 - add a tray icon
 - app single instance
-- app auto reload
 - Refactor: the activeIssue has to be inside the issues
 - Panel activity
   - Actual day